nmlau/octopress/source/_posts/2015-12-01-raspberry-pi-alarm.markdown

 * Just learning python so had some trouble here, easily fixed though.
 Just read some guides, learned syntax better, got the normal tools like pdb for debugger
 * Learned how to use a GPIO, got my EE friends to show me how to use a breadboard, ribbon cable, wiring, etc. Closest I had gotten to this stuff before was an FPGA in my embedded systems course or using VHDL to design a CPU although no actual hardware was involved in that.
 * Time was a huge hassle, I learned a lot about how the time modules worked together, and about formatting.
 I'll probably swap that all out at some point and just use the arrow module

+<a name="nextsteps"></a>
+### Next Steps

+You can see in the picture at the top that it is a mess of components.
+Breadboarding is more of a testing thing, I'll have to learn to solder to get around it.
+Luckily I have lots of Mechanical Engineering friends.
+It still won't be organized enough for me though, next it will need a case/enclosing to keep it all in one place and organize the cables it needs (power/ethernet).
+As to why I want to use ethernet, my home's wifi can be inconsistent and I don't trust it to wake me up.

+Power is a huge issue, the iPad I'm using for my alarm right now can go for months without being charged.
+I really like how it doesn't need a wire running to it...
+I'll have to look into how I can get a wireless setup for my pi alarm clock.
+I know they have external battery packs, but can it last as long as the iPad can?